Two loop mass renormalisation in heterotic string theory: NS states: Introduction and Summary

 The rest of the paper is organised as follows.
 In section \ref{sec:review} we set up our conventions and briefly review some results in the literature which will be necessary for our purpose.
 The results of the ghost and matter conformal field theories are collected in \ref{sec:rev1} and \ref{sec:rev2} respectively.
 In \ref{sec:vip} we briefly review the so called vertical integration procedure.
-In section \ref{sec:g2p2} we give the prescription of breaking up the moduli space integral and avoiding the spurious poles using the results of \ref{sec:vip}.
-There we first specify a gluing compatible choice of local coordinates around the punctures along with the transition functions by doing a pair of pants decomposition in \ref{sec:main'}.
-Then in \ref{sec:main1} we provide explicit decomposition of the integral avoiding the spurious ploes.
-Finally in section \ref{sec:main2} we address the mass renormalization of the first massive level or the lowest massive states in the NS sector of the SO(32) heterotic string theory.
-After that we end with some discussions.
+In section \ref{sec:g2p1} we describe the details of the technique used in \cite{Atick:1987qy} which sets the stage for computing of the two point function.
+Sections \ref{sec:main}, \ref{sec:main1} and \ref{sec:1pt_sghost} are devoted to the choice of local coordinates, then avoiding the spurious singularities to writing the integrand as a total derivative and then identifying the contribution due to the superghost system.
+In section \ref{sec:1pt_bcmatter} we add the $b,c$ ghost and matter contribution to show that the 1 point function of the massless states vanish at two loop as expected from the results of \cite{Atick:1986es}.
+Finally in section \ref{sec:g2p2} we address the mass renormalization of the states in the first massive level of the heterotic string theory.
+In \ref{sec:g2p2_1} and \ref{sec:g2p2_2} we choose coordinates and avoid the spurious poles as in the 1 point case.
+Then in \ref{sec:g2p2_3} we identify the 1PI subspace at the boundary of the moduli space and evaluate superghost as well as the $b,c$ ghost contribution which are common for states at all mass levels.
+Section \ref{sec:massless} shows the vanishing of the renormalised mass for massless states as expected from the non renormalisation theorem \cite{Atick:1986es}.
+Then section \ref{sec:massive} deals with the renormalised mass for the first massive level and \ref{sec:MCG} gives the region of integration for the moduli parameters.
+We end with some discussions in section \ref{sec:discuss}.